wso2-attic/ballerina-integrator/README.md

 ### <a name="metrics"></a> Metrics
 Matrics and alarts are built-in with ballerina.
 We will use Prometheus as the monitoring tool.
-Follow the below steps to set up Promethueus and view matrics for Ballerina restful service.
+Follow the below steps to set up Prometheus and view matrics for Ballerina restful service.

-1) Set the below confifurations in the `ballerina.conf` file in the project root.
+1) Set the below configurations in the `ballerina.conf` file in the project root.
    ```ballerina
    [observability.metrics.prometheus]
    # Flag to enable Prometheus HTTP endpoint